hoangduytran/blender-manual/manual/modeling/geometry_nodes/geometry/operations/bake.rst

 .. important::

-   - Blend-files must be saved to a disk before data can be baked.
    - It's not guaranteed that data written with one Blender version can be read by another Blender version.